 - Pay attention to the link between your workouts and macronutrients.
 For instance, if you opt for strength training, your body will need more carbs.
 High intensity interval training and other cardio workouts need less carbs.

-- If you opt for lifting weights, it is better to do it during your eating window and then eat high protein meals to preserve your muscle mass.
+- If you opt for lifting weights, it may be better to do it during your eating window and then eat high protein meals afterward to preserve and help build your muscle mass.

 What Are The Best Exercises On Intermittent Fasting?